How can I get help paying for my prescriptions?

 RX Hope has program descriptions and downloadable applications for prescription assistance programs for specific medications including psychotropic medications.

 RX Assist offers a patient assistance program directory along with information about a variety of programs including drug discount cards, prescription assistance programs for generic medications, programs that help with medication co-pays, programs that provide free and low cost health care, as well as information for Medicare Part D beneficiaries.

-Compare the prices of your prescription drugs at different retail pharmacies.
-Many retail pharmacies list their prices for commonly prescribed drugs online, or you can call local pharmacies to request prices for your medications.
+Another way to cut costs is to compare the prices of your prescription drugs at different retail pharmacies (CVS vs Walgreens vs Walmart, etc.).
+Many retail pharmacies list their prices for commonly prescribed drugs online.
+You can also call local pharmacies to request prices for your medications.

-You can also consider utilizing a prescription savings card such as FamilyWize.
+Consider using a prescription savings card such as FamilyWize as another way to cut costs.
 FamilyWize, a trusted MHA partner, is a community service partnership focused on enabling everyone, both insured and uninsured, to have access to more affordable medications.

 - Is FREE for all